MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/configure-export-preferences-zoominfo.md

 -	The ZoomInfo app is installed on your Dynamics 365 Sales organization.
 More information: [Install ZoomInfo app](install-zoominfo-app.md).
 -	You have a license to use the ZoomInfo app.

 ## Configure the preferences

-1. Sign in to your Dynamics 365 environment and open the ZoomInfo app.
+1. Open your Dynamics 365 Apps page and then open the ZoomInfo app.

 2. On the left navigation pane, select **ZoomInfo** > **ZoomInfo**.
     >[!NOTE]
     >The app might prompt you to enter credentials.
 Select either Google, Office, or enter your ZoomInfo credentials if you have an account with ZoomInfo.